mrzepinski/DDayApp/README.md

 # Selecting winners

 The best design will be selected during a secret voting process.
 Each team will have two votes.
 These votes have to be divided or given away for another project.
 This process will take maximum 10 minutes.
-A team of business representatives - VIP Jury - will be involved.
-They will be allocated half the votes in the number of submitted projects (rounded down).
 Upon completion of the voting, results will be published, along with information which team becomes a winner.
 If two or more of the projects will gain the same number of votes, two crucial votes will be given away by the head of the department or a person delegated by the head.
 All the participants of the winning team will receive an award.

 # After party